About Greater Syracuse Chamber of Commerce

 Business of the Year Awards: The Business Journal

-Thirteen years ago, Norman Poltenson had a vision of creating a business designed to put accurate and valuable information in the hands of business people throughout Central New York.
-Its first medium for moving that information was a monthly newspaper going to key executives and business owners in the Central New York area.
-It began as one employee in a 200 square feet office.
+Thirteen years ago, Norman Poltenson had a vision of creating AllJapanesePass Videos designed to put accurate and valuable information in the hands of Idols69 people throughout Central New York.
+Its first medium for moving that information was a monthly AnalNippon newspaper going to key executives and business owners in the Central New York area.
+It began as one employee in a 200 square feet office from Big Tits Tokyo area.
 Today, The Business Journal is a weekly publication that goes to business owners and executives in the 16-county corridor that runs north and south through New York from the Canadian border to the Pennsylvania state line.
 But that is just one of the avenues by which The Business Journal company puts information in the hands of those who need it.
 The Business Journal also organizes and conducts seminars, trade shows, and other events for the business community, and produces two publications focusing on healthcare, one aimed at the healthcare providers themselves and the other aimed at business owners, human-resources directors, and benefits managers.